 MARKETING

-Reuters may promote the Credit Data in such manner as it considers fit from time to time, at its own expense unless expressly agreed by prior written consent with the Supplier but is under no obligation to do so.
+Reuters may promote the Credit Data in such manner as it considers fit from time to time subject, in each case, to Suppliers prior written consent, at its own expense unless expressly agreed by prior written consent with the Supplier but is under no obligation to do so.

 The Supplier shall provide, where generally available, free of charge such user manuals and guides, as Reuters may reasonably request relating to the Credit Data or any part of it.